opentensor/old-docs/src/Taonomics.md

 Servers and Validators evenly split emissions per block, with the most emissions issued to the best-performing miners.

-# Validation
+# Validation and B (Bonds)

-Validators determine the proportion of emissions received by each Server in the network.
-Validators, who are responsible for validating the action of Servers, assign rankings to Servers based on their performance.
-In doing so, Validators accumulate bonds in the Servers they rank.
-The more stake held by a Validator, the more weight their rankings carry.
-This bonding mechanism creates an incentive for Validators to rank and bond with Servers expected to perform well by the majority of Validation stake in the network, similar to making a marked-based speculation on a traditional financial entity.
+The Validators determine the proportion of emissions received by each Server in the network.
+Validators, responsible for validating the action of Servers, assign rankings to Servers based on their performance.
+In doing so, Validators accumulate bonded relationships in the Servers they rank.
+Unlike traditional bonding, our bonding is defined by:

+\\[ {\Delta}{B}={W}*{S} \\]

+In this way, peers accumulate bonds in the peers they rank, thus ’bonding’ themselves to those that they are connected to.

+\\[ {\Delta}B_{t+1}={B_t}+{W}*{S} \\]

-Validators attempting to form a cabal or collude with other Validators will see the value of their bonds diminish.
-This attack is only possible if the cabal holds more than 50% of the Validation stake in the network, as Servers that have yet to reach Consensus earn exponentially fewer emissions than those that have.
+Validators attempting to form a cabal or collude with other Validators will see the size of their bonds diminish.
+This attack is only possible if the cabal holds more than 50% of the Validation stake in the network.
+Servers that have yet to reach Consensus recieve exponentially fewer emissions than those that have.

-# Trust
+# T (Trust)

 Trust is the measurement of the number of non-zero rankings Servers receive from Validators.

-# Conensus
+# C (Conensus)

 Consensus is defined using a continuous sigmoid function.
 This sigmoid produces threshold-like scaling, which rewards connected and well-performing Servers and punishes the non-trusted.